 Brant: The West Coast Party Goose

 If you live on a coast of North America, you’ve probably seen a dark, little goose around and wondered “What is wrong with that Canada Goose.”
 The answer is nothing!
-The bird you’ve seen is likely to be a Branta bernicla, or brant, a coastal bird who knows how to have so much fun that it’s got its own festival.
+The bird you’ve seen is likely to be a Branta bernicla, or Brant, a coastal bird who knows how to have so much fun that it’s got its own festival.
 This is a bird that knows how to party.

 Identification

-The brant, like all geese, are taxonomically categorized into the family Anatidae and the Order Anseriformes, which fall under the umbrella of the Class Aves-the bird class (Sibley, 2016).
+The Brant, like all geese, are taxonomically categorized into the family Anatidae and the Order Anseriformes, which fall under the umbrella of the Class Aves-the bird class (Sibley, 2016).
 Therefore, as with all birds, they are easily identifiable from other types of animals by their wings, bills, and their ability to walk upright.

-To separate brant from other birds is a bit more of a difficult task.
-Anatidae geese are very similar in general shape and demeaner to each other.
+To separate Brant from other birds is a bit more of a difficult task.
+Anatidae geese are very similar in general shape and demeanor to each other.
 Common traits that they share are having their webbed feet situated right in the middle of their body to allow ease of mobility on land, a stubby bill and a curved neck.
 They are generally on the larger side for being birds, about the size of a small to medium dog.
 Additionally, they, as waterfowl, are typically found near bodies of water.

 Brant do have a few unique features which allow identification, once the art of recognizing geese is mastered.
 They are a smaller species of goose.
 Brant sizing ranges from being about 56-63 cm in length and have a weight range of about 1000 to 1700 grams (Cornell Lab, 2024).
 As can be seen in Figure 1 below, this is much smaller than the stereotypical Canada goose that many people think of when they hear goose.
-Other unique features of the brant include its dark head and neck that extends right to its chest, its very white undertail, and the eye-catching white necklace that doesn’t quite wrap all the way around.
+Other unique features of the Brant include its dark head and neck that extends to its chest, its very white undertail, and the eye-catching white necklace that doesn’t quite wrap all the way around.

 Figure 1.
 Characteristic Comparison Between Brant and Canadian Geese (Bird Aware Solent, 2024)